Icinga/icinga2/doc/5-advanced-topics.md

 ## <a id="acknowledgements"></a> Acknowledgements

-If a problem is alerted and notified you may signal the other notification recipients that you are aware of the problem and will handle it.
+If a problem is alerted and notified, you may signal the other notification recipients that you are aware of the problem and will handle it.

 By sending an acknowledgement to Icinga 2 (using the external command pipe